wuubi/wuu.bi/wiki/docs/blog-posts/scraps/The-Cloververse-Re_In-Defense-of-the-Cloverfield-Franchise.md

 There are now three movies in the Cloverfield franchise.
 One is great, one is good and the third is ... available for free with your Netflix subscription.
 I think you can figure out which is which.

 > *The Cloverfield Paradox* has sullied the reputation of the Cloverfield franchise somewhat.
-But it's worth taking the time to give the first movie another chance --- it deserves it --- while remembering why so many people love the series.
-That love comes from the franchise's approach to the movie business itself, but it's also due to the fact that the series is still more good than bad.<-- bad sentence
+But it's worth taking the time to give the first movie another chance it deserves it while remembering why so many people love the series.
+That love comes from the franchise's approach to the movie business itself, but it's also due to the fact that the series is still more good than bad. bad sentence
->

 > The joy of being a Cloverfield fan doesn't always come directly from the movies themselves.
 The original *Cloverfield* was marketed in part with an alternate reality game, in which fans scoured the internet for clues and shared conspiracy theories among themselves before the movie's release.

 [Original Article](https://web.archive.org/web/20180903195016/https://www.polygon.com/2018/2/8/16991384/cloverfield-paradox-explained-series-10-lane-j-j-abrams)